RC Trainer Airplanes

-Radio control trainer airplanes ('trainers') are designed to make learning to fly as easy as possible and all trainers - regardless of power type - have the same basic characteristics which help you, the beginner, greatly in your early days of rc flying.
+Radio control trainer planes ('trainers') are designed to make learning to fly as easy as possible.
+All trainers - regardless of power type - have the same basic characteristics which help you, the beginner rc pilot, greatly in your early days of radio control flying.

 The most obvious of these characteristics are the high wing design and noticeable dihedral, which is the term that refers to the upward angle of the wing panels when viewed from the front.

-This high wing / high dihedral configuration gives a trainer airplane a lot of natural stability in the air which, generally speaking, results in very forgiving flight characteristics - exactly what you need when learning to fly RC airplanes!
+This high wing and dihedral configuration gives a trainer airplane a lot of natural stability in the air which, generally speaking, results in very forgiving flight characteristics.
+Exactly what you need when learning to fly RC airplanes!

-Electric powered (EP) rc trainer planes are readily available to buy in foam or balsa/ply construction, whereas internal combustion (IC) trainers are more commonly of balsa/ply, although I have seen a foam trainer with a glow plug engine in it.
+Electric powered (EP) rc trainer planes are readily available to buy in foam or balsa/ply construction, whereas internal combustion (IC) trainers are more commonly of balsa/ply.

 - Kit: the plane needs building from a box of pieces, over a plan.
 You'll need to purchase quite a few extras and tools and have a good knowledge of model building techniques.
 Building from a kit is ultimately very rewarding, but lots of work.

-- ARF: the plane will be about 90% finished, just needing some final assembly work done over a few evenings.
+- ARF: the plane will be about 90% finished, just needing some final assembly work done to complete it.
 You need to install the engine and radio gear yourself, having bought it separately from the kit (Learn more about ARFs).

 - RTF: the plane is completely finished with engine and rc gear fully installed.
 You just need to buy batteries for the rc gear and do some very basic final assembly (Learn more about RTFs).